moree-dev/laravel-lazy-import/README.md

 defining the `Driver` which imports data into database.

 The import process is based on Laravel Queues.
 So the queue worker should be running to import data.
 But in production environment, consider using a service monitor to be sure that always the queue worker is running.
+To see how queues are working, logs, etc. you can check them from Laravel Telescope that is provided in project.